dCSeven/HPGLPlotter/README.md

 ####Serial communication

-Handshaking needs to be done to prohibit buffer overflow
+Handshaking is finnished (only needs to be simplified)

 ####Input processing

 not finnished at all
-(will be started the next days (17.-19.02.))
+_(when the project is continued it will be done)_

+**To get a more in depth overview what is to be done, look inside the files.
+There are lots of FIXME, TODO, XXX tags in the header comment of most files**